Coastal Cruising 103

 This ASA sailing lesson introduces the intermediate sailor to a cruising yacht and offshore sailing procedures.
 The previously mentioned homework is great preparation for the written exam which will occur the morning of day two.
 Class breaks for lunch each day for 1 hour.

-The marina on-site deli offers great sandwiches and burgers to satisfy your appetite before an afternoon of anchoring and practicing man-overboard drills and docking.
-Upon successful completion, students will be certified to skipper up to 37′.
+The marina on-site deli offers great sandwiches and burgers to satisfy your appetite before an afternoon of anchoring and practicing man overboard drills and docking.
+Upon successful completion of ASA 103, students will be certified to skipper up to 37′.

 Mechanical and electrical systems, weather navigation, anchoring, reefing, heavy weather sailing, rules of the road, motoring skills, safety and emergency procedures, maneuvering under power, and VHF radio procedures.